-By the mid 90′s my brother Randy is a partner in a very successful law firm in Houston and I was growing tired of corporate life.
-I was big into customizing Harley’s by then and I noticed that Easyriders custom bike shops were starting to pop up around the country.
-I thought, I hope someone opens one up in Dallas so I can see and buy parts from guys like Arlen Ness and Pat Kennedy.
+My passion in life was, and still is, custom motorcycles and I noticed that Easyriders custom bike shops were starting to pop up around the country, the year was 1995.
+I was hoping someone would open one in Dallas so I could buy cool, custom parts from guys like Arlen Ness and Pat Kennedy.
 Then I thought, why can’t that guy be me?
-Why can’t I open up an Easyriders Franchise in Dallas?
-The thought scared me.
-Could I really do that?
-Could I really leave a job that I have had for over 20 years?
+Why can’t I be the guy that opens up an Easyriders Franchise here in Dallas?

-In 2002 Easyriders decided to drop the franchise plan and all the stores had to come up with a new name.
+In 2002 Easyriders decided to drop the franchise plan and all the Easyriders stores had to come up with a new name.
 Since my bar was called Strokers Ice House I decided to call my shop Strokers Dallas.
-At first I was scared to lose the Easyriders name, I had worked hard to promote for so many years.
-You know, it didn’t hurt me a bit.
-Things are booming.
-We are selling lots of Big Dog and Big Bear and Victory motorcycles, building our own custom bikes and selling lots of beer and partying on the weekends.
-We work very hard and we love what we do!
+Although I changed the name, I didn’t change anything else about my business.